Deco&Design

 Wooden lace

-Oudet starts work on the lathe, where he does all the turning necessary to achieve the desired shape.
+Oudet starts work on the lathe, where he does all the turning necessary to obtain the desired shape.
 Then, with the help of sandblasting, he removes the early wood resulting in a transparent material, like a tight lace.
 The material is like a history of the tree as the annual rings become very visible, like wrinkles on a senior's face.

 diabolo